Updated October 2022

 OTHER COMPLEMENTARY OPTIONS

 - Homeopathics/Flower Remedies.
 There are many different homeopathic and flower remedies which may be helpful in labour and birth.
-Homeopathic remedies are considered very safe and effective by many, and are available over the counter from good natural health stores.
+Homeopathic remedies are considered very safe and effective by many, (though they are not an evidence-based modality) and are available over the counter from good natural health stores.
 However, it can be a bit complicated to pick the right remedy for your exact situation, so consulting a homeopath with birth experience is usually simplest.
-You can also visitwww.pipermartin.com and download her ebook “The Vibrant Pregnancy” for $20.
+You can also visit The Homeopathic Midwife and download her ebook “The Vibrant Pregnancy” for $20.
 It contains a lot of specific and helpful information on the use of homeopathy in labour, as well as postpartum.
 Homeopathics are one of my preferred methods of supporting the body in pregnancy, labour, birth, and postpartum as they do not have a direct action on the body but work more subtly and energetically.
 They are not known to have negative side effects or risks like non-energetic remedies may.

 Aromatherapy.
-The use of certain essential oils, such as clary sage, geranium, jasmine, and lavender, especially when combined with skilled massage and/or acupressure, may be helpful in encouraging labour.
-Essential oils are different than synthetic/fragrance oils, and can cause harm when used incorrectly.
+The use of certain essential oils, such as clary sage, geranium, jasmine, and lavender, especially when combined with skilled massage, acupressure, or reflexology may be helpful in encouraging labour.
+Essential oils are different than synthetic/fragrance oils, and both can cause harm when used incorrectly.
 Essential oils should NOT be used internally.
 Please consult with a professional herbalist &/or aromatherapist to see if aromatherapy is an appropriate choice for you.
-You can learn more here about the use of aromatherapy in labour here:
+You can learn more here about the use of aromatherapy in labour here.

 - Acupressure/Acupuncture.
-Acupressure and acupuncture may or may not cause a woman to go into labour, but some studies have shown that even when they do not cause labour to start, they can cause a woman's cervix to be more favorable for other induction methods.
+Acupressure and acupuncture may or may not cause a woman to go into labour, but some studies have shown that even when they do not cause labour to start, they can allow a woman's cervix to be more favorable for other induction methods.
 Acupressure can be done yourself or with the help of a supportive partner.
-Acupuncture requires professional assistance.
-You can learn more about acupressure for labour here:
+Acupuncture requires professional assistance and you can learn more here.

 Chiropractic Care.
 Having an adjustment by a chiropractor skilled in working with pregnant women may be helpful.
 If you do not already see a Chiropractor, talk with your local midwives and doulas to see who they recommend.
 This can be especially beneficial if baby is not optimally positioned for birth.